 We arrived in New Brighton, a suburb of Minneapolis, Minnesota at the beginning of July – the things that dominate my memories of that long summer are the oppressive heat and humidity and the unbelievable number of mosquitoes!

-I also remember thinking how normal it all was.
+I also remember thinking about how normal it all was.
 I understood that I was in a different country but many things were familiar and that gave me some comfort and confidence.

 But I was really shocked at a number of people who commented, daily, about how good my English was – as if we do not speak English in South Africa!